 OR, if you are out of this area, inquire about a telephone or e-Lesson

 I have met and worked with a good number of dangerous dogs.
-I have also met owners who were afraid of their own dogs.
+I have also met owners who told me, “I’m afraid of my dog.”
 It’s one thing for a dog to be protective of themselves, their owners, and their territory.
 It’s quite another thing for a dog to be aggressive to the people in the home.
 Many times a dog that is aggressive towards its owner, with no apparent reason, is not medically well, and needs a thorough medical examination.
 In other cases, the dog isn’t being properly managed or trained.
 When that is the case, it is time to hire a professional behaviorist.

 Aggression is a normal part of being a dog.
 There are many situations when it is Ok for a dog to bite.
 There are some cases where it is normal for a dog to bite someone in the family, such as if the dog is being abused by a family member.
 But, as a general rule, it is not normal for a dog to bite someone in the family.
+It is not normal to be saying, “I’m afraid of my dog.”
 In those cases, something is wrong with the dog, something is wrong with the dog’s training, or something is wrong with how the people are relating to the dog.

 I have been around so many dogs for so many years, that I can sense when a dog is about to bite.
 I remember back around 1999, I was working with a Husky that had bitten the owner’s secretary in the lip when she bent down to pet him.
 The initial evaluation showed that the dog didn’t like being touched around the face and front paws, and if you did touch them there, he’d bite.
 It wasn’t more than a warning bite, a puncture wound, but not a full blown attack.
 When I started working with him, walking him on the leash for the first time, I sensed that he was about to bite me in the thigh.
 I stopped the lesson right there and got some safety equipment.
 When I started the lesson again, sure enough, he went for my leg.
 I would have gotten a painful bite if I hadn’t sensed he was about to strike.
 Most people, in my experience, haven’t developed their instincts to sense when a dog is about to bite.
 And I have yet to meet a child that could sense that a bite was imminent.
 I really can’t say how I developed this sense, though it has gotten better over the years as I have worked with so many biting dogs.